El Segundo, (Bldg. 272, C1-209)

 Deployments, remote tours and TDYs are a fact of life for us.
 Our active duty members are gone for longer periods of time than in the past and this can lead to exciting and new challenges at home.
 Spouses and families are not left alone during these times as they have the Key Spouse for support.
 Key Spouses are volunteers appointed by their respective squadron to assist with quality of life programs and services.
 The Key Spouse program provides a framework for stability and support for the families by maintaining regular contact with family members and referring them to base agencies and squadron resources.

-Role of the Key Spouse
+Role of a Key Spouse

 The Role of the Key Spouse may include: